Charitable Donations: The Basics of Giving

 Ground rules for giving

 The tax aspects of charitable giving can be complex.
-It's always a good idea to consult a tax professional about your giving strategy.
+And it's always a good idea to consult a tax professional about your giving strategy.
 That said, here are a few ground rules:

 • Request a receipt if you donate $250 or more to a single charity.
 If the donation is in cash, regardless of amount, you'll need a receipt or supporting bank records.

-• Get an independent, written appraisal for gifts of property in excess of $5,000 ($10,000 for closely held stock).
+• Get an independent, written appraisal for gifts of property in excess of $5,000 ($10,000 for closely held stock, or stock that is held by one individual or by a small group of stockholders).
 You won't need an appraisal for exchange-traded funds, bonds, or mutual funds.

-• Itemize your deductions on your tax return if you think your total donations will exceed your standard deduction1 and you want to receive a tax benefit for your charitable donations.
+• Itemize your deductions on your tax return if you think your total donations will exceed your standard deduction and you want to receive a tax benefit for your charitable donations.
+(For 2024, the standard deduction is $14,600 for single taxpayers and married couples filing separately, $21,900 for a head of household, and $29,200 for joint filers.)
 If your standard deduction is higher, your donations won't reduce your tax bill, but you'll still be supporting your favorite charity—which is a good reason on its own to give.

 • Be aware of the annual deduction limits for donations to public charities, including donor-advised funds.
 For contributions of non-cash assets held more than one year, the limit is 30% of your adjusted gross income (AGI).
 Your deduction limit will be 60% of your AGI for cash gifts.
 Note that if you're planning a large donation that's close to or exceeds your AGI limit, you may carry over the excess contribution amounts up to five subsequent tax years.
 Consider talking to a tax professional before making your donation.